Renaissance in Ferrara: Francesco del Cossa

-Francesco del Cossa initially trained under Cosmè Tura but developed a distinct artistic approach.
-His work placed a greater emphasis on the teachings of Piero della Francesca, resulting in more composed and solemn figures.
-While his participation in the decoration of the Studiolo of the Palazzo Belfiore remains uncertain, he demonstrably contributed to the other major Ferrarese painting project, the Salone dei Mesi in Palazzo Schifanoia.
-This large cycle of frescoes involved the collaboration of several artists, probably under the direction of Cosmè Tura.
-The iconographic program, devised by Pellegrino Prisciano, drew upon astronomical, philosophical, and literary references.
-Originally, the decoration comprised twelve sections, one for each month, of which only seven survive today.
-Each section is divided into three tiers: the upper tier depicts the patron deity of the month surrounded by figures engaged in typical activities associated with that month.
-The central tier, featuring a blue background, displays the zodiac sign and three decans (astrological subdivisions).
-The lower tier showcases scenes related to the figure of Borso d'Este.
-By praising the Este lord and his ideals, the entire artwork served to celebrate the state of Ferrara, encompassing its various functions, from representation to governance.
+Francesco del Cossa trained under Cosmè Tura but gradually developed his own artistic style.
+He was more strongly influenced by Piero della Francesca, resulting in more composed and monumental figures.
+Although it remains unclear whether del Cossa worked on the Studiolo of the Palazzo Belfiore, he verifiably took part in the other major Ferrarese painted scheme of this time, the frescoes of the Salone dei Mesi in Palazzo Schifanoia.
+Several artists participated in the fresco cycle, probably under the direction of Cosmè Tura.
+Pellegrino Prisciani designed the program, incorporating ideas from astronomy, philosophy and literature.

+The decoration originally comprised twelve sections, one for each month, of which only seven survive today.
+Each section is divided into three levels: the upper tier depicts that month's patron deity, surrounded by activities associated with the month.
+The central section, set against a blue background, displays the zodiac sign and three decans (astrological subdivisions).
+The lower level showcases scenes associated with Borso d'Este.
+Through glorifying Borso d'Este and his governance, the frescoes served to celebrate Ferrara's civic and political character.

-Francesco del Cossa's contribution to the Salone dei Mesi exemplifies this distinction.
-The March section, attributed to him, features solid, simplified forms, luminous colors, and a meticulously constructed perspective.
-This approach contrasts with Cosmè Tura's work, which often employs more stylized, almost crystallized figures.
+Francesco del Cossa's frescoes in the Salone dei Mesi clearly show these differences exemplifies this distinction.
+His March fresco applies simplified forms, luminous colours and a carefully organised perspective.
+Unlike Tura's characteristically stylized, if not rigid, figures, del Cossa's forms appear more natural and steadier.